ryanashita/Yanashita-tutorials/grafting-custom-cubins.md

 $ nvcc --fatbin mult.sm_75.cubin -arch=sm_75 -o patched.fatbin // renamed the fatbin to decrease confusion.
 ```

-## Running the modified .fatbin file using the Nvidia Driver API and not using NVCC!
+## Running the modified .fatbin file using the Nvidia Driver API and not using NVCC
-8.
+8. Now that we have a modified ```.fatbin``` file, we can execute the kernel with arguments we give it in a C++ script, not CUDA!